Tips on Managing the Email Blizzard

 ready-to-deliver pregnant daughter.
 The

-family are important people in my in box.
+important people in my in-box.
+Use your

-play a sound whenever one of these messages come to
+whenever one of these messages come so they don’t get

-(Occasionally someone is in my offie talking
+buried.
+(Occasionally someone is in my

-with me and my computer gives a quiet smooching sound—I smile and simply say,
+office when my computer gives a quiet smooching sound—I smile and simply say,

 “My wife just emailed me” I know when

-sooner).
-Also my students are my
+to leave sooner).
+Also my students are

-pop their email to the top of my priority pile.
+will pop their email to the top of my priority pile.
+I’ve set my filters to recognize that key word

 §